svg-net/SVG/Docs/articles/GettingStarted.md

 This approach will also take over all references required to the target project (e.g. when you added the `CoreCompat` package for Mac).
 This will also compile the Svg sources when you build your own project, which might be useful if you plan to make changes in the Svg project yourself.

-If you don't want to reference the project, you can get the `Svg.dll` file from the outpot folders after you compiled the project with the steps outlined above and reference it.
+If you don't want to reference the project, you can get the `Svg.dll` file from the output folders after you compiled the project with the steps outlined above and reference it.
 The Svg library does not utilize other external references under Windows, and by only using the `Svg.dll` file you will be able to use the library.
-However please keep in mind that the Mac and Linux versions require additional tooling/packages.
+However, please keep in mind that the Mac and Linux versions require additional tooling/packages.

 ## Using the library (examples)
 This part will be extended in the future, for now please refer to the [Q&A](http://svg-net.github.io/SVG/doc/Q&A.html) for examples of how to use the library.